A Success Story: Latonya

 My name is Latonya.
-I have four children – a 21-year old son and three daughters aged 18, 7 and 2.
+I have four children – a 21-year old son and three daughters ages 18, 7 and 2.
 Last year was a very hard year for my family.
 I was out of work, and we were homeless.

 Not knowing where you’re going to be staying each night makes everything more difficult.
 Constantly on the move, staying with friends and family, moving all the time with my little girls – we lost a lot of things.
 Every house had different rules.
 Things were terrible, just terrible.
 Getting Destiny, my first grader, to school every day just was not always possible.
 The worst part was the feeling that I couldn’t provide.
 I didn’t really know what the next step was.
 We were living in this limbo – just trying to get by and survive day to day.
 This went on for a full year.